aryn-ai/sycamore/README.md

 ## Reach out for help via email or on the Sycamore Slack channel

-Feel free to reach out if you have any issues or feedback:
+Feel free to reach out if you have any questions, issues, or feedback:

 info@aryn.ai